elhuo/wi21-cse110-lab4/part1/part1.md

 19. If the function below is called with the following parameters modifyArray([1,2,3], doSomething), what will be the result?
 Briefly walk through how you arrived at that result.
 (This should be in your part1.md)

     The result would be [6, 8, 10] because first of all, doSomething is callback in modfiyArray.
-And then for loop would iterate three times for 1, 2, 3 respectively and newArr pushed the value of this whole chunk where callback is doSomething which adds 2 and then returns the element + 2 to function(x) which multiplies it by 2.
+And then the for loop would iterate a total of three times, with 1, 2, 3 respectively and newArr pushed the value of this whole chunk where callback is doSomething which adds 2 and then returns the element + 2 to function(x) which multiplies it by 2.
 So we get 6, 8, 10 respectively.

 20. Code in part1-question20.js